hyperledger/firefly/docs/tutorials/broadcast_data.md

 topic blocks delivery of all messages between those parties, until the missing data arrives.

-Instead it is best practice to set the topic on your messages to value that identifies an ordered stream of business processing.
+Instead it is best practice to set the topic on your messages to a value that identifies an ordered stream of business processing.
 Some examples:

 - A long-running business process instance identifier assigned at initiation